HannSO/Mars-Rover/README.md

 Design
 ---

 This design is composed of a *Grid*, *Orientator* and *Rover* class.
-There are also *Controller* class that parses the input as formatted by the brief, and tells the different classes how to interact, behaving as factories.
+There are also *Controller* and *Parser* classes that parses the input as formatted by the brief, and tells the different classes how to interact.

 *Orientator class*

   *  The responsibility of this class is to understanding bearings and directions.
 I saw it as an object that the rover would have - like a navigator.
 It is something that could be recycled and injected into a another moving object.